maryobotros/Comps-Code/readme.md

 After adding the code, follow these steps to run it:
 1. Connect the Arduino board to your computer using a USB cable.
 2. You need to know the name of the serialport your Arduino is attached to.
-You can find the name of your serialport, it will look something like `/dev/tty.wchusbserialfa1410`.
+You can find the name of your serialport.
+It will look something like `/dev/tty.wchusbserialfa1410`.
 On a Mac using the Terminal and entering the following command:```ls /dev/{tty,cu}.*``` On a PC you can use the command line and the following command:```chgport```
 3. In the Arduino IDE go to `Tools > Board` and select the serial port that your Arduino is connected to.
 4. To upload the code, press the `UPLOAD` toggle on the top left corner of the IDE, which is an arrow pointing to the right.